rackerlabs/support-how-to/content/rackspace-email/enable-dkim-in-the-cloud-office-control-panel.md

 <!--![alt text](DKIM_Domain_Listing.png "DKIM Domain Listing")-->

 3. Click the **Enable DKIM for <your domain>** button.
-  a.

     If your domain's DNS is managed through your Cloud Office Control Panel, then DKIM enabling is automatic.

 4. If your domain's DNS is managed through another service, then you will be provided with the DNS key and value information for adding the new TXT record.
 Consult the help documentation of your DNS hosting provider for instructions on adding a new TXT record for your domain.
 <!--![alt text](DKIM_Verify_Page.png "DKIM Verify Page")-->

-5. Once you have added the DKIM TXT record, click the **Verify TXT Record** button to ensure the new DKIM record is publicly available in DNS and is correct.
+5. After adding the DKIM TXT record, click the **Verify TXT Record** button to ensure the new DKIM record is publicly available in DNS and is correct.
-  a.

    If validation fails, then an appropriate error message will display to guide you in correcting the problem.
 <!--![alt text](DKIM_Verify_Failed.png "DKIM Verify Failed")-->

-Once enabled, all new outgoing email messages are signed using your new DKIM key.
+   After DKIM is enabled, all new outgoing email messages are signed using your new DKIM key.
 You can repeat the DKIM enabling process on other supported domains.
 <!--![alt text](DKIM_Domain_Enabled.png "DKIM Domain Enabled")-->